imperatrona/onlyfans-scraper/README.md

 # Onlyfans Scraper
 This lib created for easy access to onlyfans profiles.
 For analytics only.
+Dynamic rules fetched from [deviint/onlyfans-dynamic-rules](https://github.com/deviint/onlyfans-dynamic-rules) on client initialization.

 ## Installation